 “To me it means everything,” Hood said.
 “It’s kind of what we wanted to do this season as seniors, the foundation we wanted to set.
 For the guys who have been here through everything … for us four that have been through everything that we have, it’s nice to finally get that one win that we’ll be able to talk about when we’re 90.”

 Jones directed the band after the game, but he seemed rather calm in his postgame session with the media.

-"It's just the next win," he said.
-"It's a big one, but it's win number four.
+“It’s just the next win,” he said.
+“It’s a big one, but it’s win No. 4.
 It gets us one step closer to our goal.

 “I do think,” he’d add, “we took a major step forward.”

 One that could go a long way toward getting Tennessee’s program back on track.

 “He’s brought his championship habits, which he always uses that term, to Tennessee,” Worley said.
 “It’s taken us about five and six games to really figure out what we’re doing is the right way and what we’re doing is going to help us in the long run.
 Our effort that we play with, our physicality — we say we want to play relentlessly, and I think we’re trying to bring that every single day, and it’s starting to pay off.